Buongiorno, amici! How are you today?

-If you want to know more about Lucca and what to do there, I definitely recommend you this post, where I listed all the thing to see and do there.
+If you want to know more about Lucca and what to do there, I definitely recommend this post, where I listed all the things to see and do there.
 Yesterday we didn’t do anything special, we just enjoyed some super relaxing time and took advantage of the gorgeous kinda summery weather.

 (we skipped lunch and had a nice bruschetta and Spritz sitting outside in the sun)